Sadao, Thailand: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types A, B, C and O. Be sure to pick the right type.
-Most adapters on sale are just plug changers and require your electronics to change the voltage themselves.
+A plug adapter that supports outlet types A, B, C and O. Be careful to pick the correct kind.
+Many adapters currently being sold are simply plug changers and require your devices to change the voltage themselves.
 If your devices can't do that they could get destroyed.
-This one should be sufficient for most locations.
+This one should be sufficient for most areas.

 Power bank for devices